-Embracing research, education and outreach, the Berndt Museum exhibits its collections through stories of cultural importance that explore historical and/or contemporary narratives, people, places or events.
+Embracing research, education and outreach, the BMA exhibits its collections through stories of cultural importance that explore historical and/or contemporary narratives, people, places or events.
 We work with living artists, as well as with other public and private collectors throughout Australia to unpack the collections in our care.

 The richness of the collections includes not only the extensive archives, art and object collections, but film, sound and photographic collections of substantial proportions.
 Brought together over time, the combination of donations, gifts and acquisitions has built a collection that has great depth and breadth with substantiated interest in further research and steeped in Aboriginal history.
 It is a collection of national significance to be shared with all Australians and the international community.

-The Berndt Museum enriches research, teaching and learning on the campus of UWA and with communities across Australia and internationally by:
+The Berndt Museum of Anthropology enriches research, teaching and learning on the campus of UWA and with communities across Australia and internationally by:

 - presenting art and culture across time